 We estimate the fair value of our reporting units based on a number of factors, including discount rates, projected cash flows and the potential value we would receive if we sold the reporting unit.
-We also compare the total fair value of our reporting units to our overall enterprise value, which considers the market value for our common and preferred units.
 Estimating projected cash flows requires us to make certain assumptions as it relates to the future operating performance of each of our reporting units (which includes assumptions, among others, about estimating future operating margins and related future growth in those margins, contracting efforts and the cost and timing of facility expansions) and assumptions related to our customers, such as their future capital and operating plans and their financial condition.
 When considering operating performance, various factors are considered such as current and changing economic conditions and the commodity price environment, among others.
 Due to the imprecise nature of these projections and assumptions, actual results can and often do, differ from our estimates.
 If the assumptions embodied in the projections prove inaccurate, we could incur a future impairment charge.
 In addition, the use of the income approach to determine the fair value of our reporting units (see further discussion of the use of the income approach below) could result in a different fair value if we had utilized a market approach, or a combination thereof.